Common Tasks¶

 How to do it: 1.
 Go to the Custom Queries page 2.
 Use the pre-built query templates, or 3.
 Write a custom query like:

-4. Click "Run Query" to see resultsAnalyze Workout Patterns¶
+4. Click "Run Query" to see resultsSee it in action

 What you want: Understand when you exercise most, which activities you prefer, etc.